Flat Roof Calculator Metal Roofing Flat Roof Deck

 TPO Roofing

 • TPO – Thermo Plastic Olefin – a thermoplastic membrane utilizing a reinforcement scrim between the two plies.
 35/65 % thickness for top & bottom ply respectively.
 Top ply contains Cool Roof pigments, UV stabilizers, and other components to extend the life of the membrane.
 Bottom ply contains TPO ingredients to provide consistent weld of top and bottom plies and fillers.
 Note that the top ply is about half the thickness of the bottom ply.
-Yet the top ply is the one that makes the roof long-lasting.
+Yet, the top ply is the one that makes the roof long-lasting.
 IB PVC has a 50/50 or equal thickness of top/bottom ply.

 • Special Notes: * TPO roof systems are under continuous development by numerous manufacturers, who constantly change the TPO formulation to achieve the lowest cost with acceptable performance.
-While it is understandable that businesses always look to save money and to reduce costs, these constant TPO development process is being conducted, often at the expense of the roof owner.
-A TPO roof from the same manufacturer will most likely NOT be the same as the one produced few years before or after.
-Also the quality of different batches of TPO membranes may be questionable, as some TPO producers release the product to the end user without getting the UL and similar approvals/certification, as the formulation changes too often.
+While it is understandable that businesses always look to save money and to reduce costs, this ongoing TPO development process is being conducted, often at the expense of the roof owner.
+A TPO roof from the same manufacturer will most likely NOT be the same as the one produced a few years before or after.
+Also, the quality of different batches of TPO membranes may be questionable, as some TPO producers release the product to the end user without getting the UL and similar approvals/certification, as the formulation changes too often.
 Refer to our comparison article of PVC vs. TPO to find out more about the TPO problems / short-comings.

 EPDM Rubber